-The Sabon font identified above is not available for free, please follow the link above and purchase the font.
+The Sabon font identified above is not available for free, please follow the link above and purchase a font license to download and use the font.
 Meanwhile, you can take a look at our collection of fonts for cars, pop music and apparel as well as round-ups of new & fresh fonts around the web.

 Sabon Typeface in Use

-In addition to Standard & Poor’s, Sabon typeface is also used in the following logos, movie posters or album covers etc., including: OSHA Logo, Sully (film).
+In addition to Standard & Poor’s, Sabon typeface is also used in the following logos, movie posters or album covers, etc., including: Sully (film), OSHA Logo.

 Below are free and downloadable fonts that can be used for commercial purposes.
 You can click here to refresh with a new set.